Diana, Princess of Wales: Early life

-Diana Frances Spencer was born on 1 July 1961, the fourth of five children of John Spencer, Viscount Althorp (1924–1992), and Frances Spencer, Viscountess Althorp (née Roche; 1936–2004).
-She was delivered at Park House, Sandringham, Norfolk.
-The Spencer family had been closely allied with the British royal family for several generations; her grandmothers, Cynthia Spencer, Countess Spencer, and Ruth Roche, Baroness Fermoy, had served as ladies-in-waiting to Queen Elizabeth The Queen Mother.
-Her parents were hoping for a boy to carry on the family line, and no name was chosen for a week until they settled on Diana Frances after her mother and Lady Diana Spencer, a many-times-great-aunt who was also a prospective Princess of Wales as a potential bride for Frederick, Prince of Wales.
+Diana Frances Spencer was born on 1 July 1961 at Park House, Sandringham, Norfolk, the fourth of five children of John Spencer, Viscount Althorp (1924–1992), and Frances Spencer, Viscountess Althorp (née Roche; 1936–2004).
+The Spencer family had been closely connected with the British royal family for several generations; her grandmothers, Cynthia Spencer, Countess Spencer, and Ruth Roche, Baroness Fermoy, had served as ladies-in-waiting to Queen Elizabeth the Queen Mother.
+Diana's father was an equerry to King George VI and Queen Elizabeth II.
+The royal family attended the wedding of her parents at Westminster Abbey.
+Her parents were hoping for a boy to carry on the family line, and no name was chosen for a week until they settled on Diana Frances, after her mother and Lady Diana Spencer, a many-times-great-aunt who had been a prospective Princess of Wales as a potential bride for Frederick, Prince of Wales.
 Within the family, she was also known informally as "Duch", a reference to her duchess-like attitude in childhood.

-On 30 August 1961, Diana was baptised at St. Mary Magdalene Church, Sandringham.
-She grew up with three siblings: Sarah, Jane, and Charles.
+Diana was baptised on 30 August at St. Mary Magdalene Church, Sandringham.
+She had three siblings: Sarah, Jane, and Charles.
 Her infant brother, John, died shortly after his birth one year before Diana was born.
-The desire for an heir added strain to her parents' marriage, and Lady Althorp was sent to Harley Street clinics in London to determine the cause of the "problem".
-The experience was described as "humiliating" by Diana's younger brother, Charles: "It was a dreadful time for my parents and probably the root of their divorce because I don't think they ever got over it".
-Diana grew up in Park House, situated on the Sandringham estate.
-The family leased the house from its owner, Queen Elizabeth II, whom Diana called "Aunt Lilibet" since childhood.
+The desire for an heir added strain to her parents' marriage, and her mother was sent to Harley Street clinics in London to determine the cause of the "problem".
+The experience was described as "humiliating" by Diana's younger brother, Charles: "It was a dreadful time for my parents and probably the root of their divorce because I don't think they ever got over it."
+Diana grew up at Park House, situated on the Sandringham estate.
+The family leased the house from its owner, Queen Elizabeth II, whom Diana called "Aunt Lilibet" from childhood.
 The royal family frequently holidayed at the neighbouring Sandringham House, and Diana played with Princes Andrew and Edward.